hemzaz/nvidia-acceleration-on-ubuntu/README.md

 media.rdd-ffmpeg.enabled                       true
 media.rdd-vpx.enabled                          false

-Optionally enable for NVIDIA 3000+ series graphics using proprietary driver v510+ and NVDEC-enabled VA-API driver v0.0.5+.
-Disable if AV1 content does not appear to be hardware-accelerated. media.av1.enabled                              false
+Enable AV1 for Intel graphics supporting AV1 decoding and NVIDIA 3000+ series using proprietary driver v510+ and NVDEC-enabled VA-API driver v0.0.5+.

-Enable for Intel graphics supporting AV1 decoding. media.av1.enabled                              true
+Ensure the above ffvpx setting is enabled for hardware acceleration to work.
+Disable if AV1 content does not appear to be hardware-accelerated. media.av1.enabled                              true

 Enable FFMPEG VA-API decoding support for WebRTC on Linux.